-Wetlands and grasslands are some of our most threatened national land resources across the country due to development pressure.
-Similarly, productive farmland is vulnerable to conversion for housing and commercial development.
-Thanks to the Agricultural Conservation Easement Program (ACEP), private landowners, land trusts, and other entities are able to obtain federal support in order to preserve working farms and ranches and restore, protect, and enhance wetlands and grasslands through long-term easements.
+Endangered by encroaching development and extreme weather events, wetlands and grasslands are some of our most threatened national land resources.
+Productive farmland is also increasingly disappearing due to these, and many other, threats.
+The Agricultural Conservation Easement Program (ACEP) helps to protect these vital lands by enabling private landowners, land trusts, and other entities to preserve working farms and ranches and restore, protect, and enhance wetlands and grasslands through long-term easements.

-ACEP is a new conservation easement program created by the 2014 Farm Bill.
-It combines three separate previous easement programs — the Wetlands Reserve Program (WRP), Grassland Reserve Program (GRP), and Farm and Ranch Lands Protection Program (FRPP).
-The program is administered through USDA’s Natural Resources Conservation Service (NRCS).
+Created in 2014, ACEP is a conservation easement program that combines three previously separate easement programs — the Wetlands Reserve Program (WRP), Grassland Reserve Program (GRP), and Farm and Ranch Lands Protection Program (FRPP).
+ACEP helps landowners to permanently protect wetlands, grasslands, and farm/ranchlands on their properties.

-ACEP is divided into two tracks: a wetland easement component, which largely mirrors the former WRP, and an agricultural land easement component, which largely retains the purposes and functions of the former GRP and FRPP.
+ACEP is administered through the U.S. Department of Agriculture’s (USDA) Natural Resources Conservation Service (NRCS) and is divided into two tracks: a wetland easement component and an agricultural land easement component.
+The wetland easement component largely mirrors the former WRP, while the agricultural land easement component largely retains the purposes and functions of the former GRP and FRPP.

 Wetland Easements Component

-For wetland easements, UDSA will pay the lowest of:
+For permanent wetland easements, UDSA will pay the lowest of:

-Within the wetland easements component of ACEP, the new farm bill reauthorizes a wetlands reserve enhancement option — formerly known as the Wetlands Reserve Enhancement Program (WREP) — through which NRCS partners with states, non-governmental organizations, or Indian Tribes to protect, restore, and enhance high priority wetlands.
+ACEP’s wetlands component also includes a wetlands reserve enhancement partnership option (formerly known as the Wetlands Reserve Enhancement Program, WREP) through which NRCS partners with states, non-governmental organizations, or Native American Tribes to protect, restore, and enhance high priority wetlands.

-As with WRP under the 2008 Farm Bill, the new Farm Bill allows producers to retain grazing rights as part of a wetland easement if the grazing activity is consistent with long-term wetland protection and enhancement goals for which the easement was established.
+As with the original WREP, producers can retain grazing rights as part of a wetland easement if the grazing activity is consistent with long-term wetland protection and enhancement goals for which the easement was established.
 The easement payment would be reduced by an amount equal to the grazing value.

-For projects of “special significance” (which is not defined in the Farm Bill and is different than “grasslands of special significance”), USDA may waive any portion of an eligible entity’s cash contribution requirement, so long as landowner donates an amount equal to the waiver.
+For projects of “special significance” (which is not defined in the farm bill and is different than “grasslands of special significance”), USDA may waive any portion of an eligible entity’s cash contribution requirement, so long as the landowner donates an amount equal to the waiver.

 Agricultural Land Easement Component

-The purpose of the agricultural land easement component is to protect farms from development, specifically to ensure farm viability for future generations, and to conserve grazing land, including rangeland, pasture and shrub land.
+The purpose of the Agricultural Land Easement (ALE) component is to protect farms and ranches from development, specifically to ensure farm viability for future generations, and to conserve grazing land, including rangeland, pasture and shrub land.

-In order to qualify for an agricultural land easement, the proposed easement must:
+In order to qualify for an Agricultural Land Easement (ALE), the proposed easement must:

 ACEP has been used to: